alphauslabs/pubsub/direct-write/Readme.md

   "payload": "test payload"
 }' -H "Content-Type: application/json"

-the main.go is for the vm and did not test it yet
+the main.go is for the vm and have not tested it yet